luismmolina/flow-kanban/README.md

 No environment variables are required.
 The previous reference to `GEMINI_API_KEY` was removed because this app runs entirely in the browser.

+## Usage

+- Click the pencil on a card to edit details.
+- Move cards by swiping horizontally on touch devices, or use the left/right arrow buttons on each card (desktop).
+- WIP limits block moves when a target column is full.

 ## Project Structure

 - `index.html` – App shell and Tailwind CDN config